segmentio/segment-docs/src/connections/alerting.md

   - **In-app**: Select this to receive notifications in the Segment app.
 To view your notifications, select the bell next to your user icon in the Segment app.
 5. Click **Save**.

-To make changes to a source alert that you created, select the icon in the Actions column for the alert and click **Edit**.
+To make changes to a successful delivery rate alert that you created, select the icon in the Actions column for the alert and click **Edit**.

 To delete a successful delivery rate alert that you created, select the icon in the Actions column for the alert and click **Delete**.